Code-Institute-Submissions/milestone-project-28/README.md

 ## Technologies Used:
 - **html**
 - **CSS**
-- **Bootstrap** - The Project uses Boostrap to facilitate responsiveness across device types and to use the extensive pre-built component library to expedite the construction of the site.
+- <a href= "https://getbootstrap.com/">**Bootstrap**</a> - The Project uses Boostrap to facilitate responsiveness across device types and to use the extensive pre-built component library to expedite the construction of the site.
-- **Font Awesome** - The Project uses Font Awesome for its social media, mail and telephone icons as this gives a beter user experience.
+- <a href="https://getbootstrap.com/">**Font Awesome**</a> - The Project uses Font Awesome for its social media, mail and telephone icons as this gives a beter user experience.
-- **Google Maps** - The Project uses Google Maps to allow the user to see where King Performance Therapy is located.
+- <a href="https://www.google.ie/maps">**Google Maps**</a> - The Project uses Google Maps to allow the user to see where King Performance Therapy is located.
-- **Code Institute Form Dump** - The Project uses the form dump as there is currently no back-end for this project where the data from the forms can be stored
+- <a href="https://formdump.codeinstitute.net/">**Code Institute Form Dump**</a> - The Project uses the form dump as there is currently no back-end for this project where the data from the forms can be stored
 ## Testing
 - **Call to actions**:
 - All 9 call to action buttons were used and resulted landing on the book-now.html page.